 We couldn’t write about steak and not plug our own dishes.
 At Elite Pubs, we offer a choice of 35-day aged 10oz Rib-eye or 21-day aged 8oz Fillet.
 With vine tomatoes, flat mushroom, watercress and chips/fries/sweet potato fries.
 Plus, a choice of peppercorn sauce, blue cheese sauce and garlic parsley butter.

-If all that wasn’t mouth-watering enough… you can make it surf and turf by adding king prawns or half a lobster!
+If all that wasn’t mouth-watering enough… you can make it surf and turf by adding king prawns!

 We hope this blog gave a little more insight into different types of steak and which might be the best for you!